Free and open-source software: Four essential freedoms of free software

-Open source
+Open-source software

 The Open Source Definition is used by the Open Source Initiative (OSI) to determine whether a software license qualifies for the organization's insignia for open-source software.
 The definition was based on the Debian Free Software Guidelines, written and adapted primarily by Bruce Perens.
 Perens did not base his writing on the Four Essential Freedoms of free software from the Free Software Foundation, which were only later available on the web.
 Perens subsequently stated that he felt Eric Raymond's promotion of open-source unfairly overshadowed the Free Software Foundation's efforts and reaffirmed his support for free software.
 In the following 2000s, he spoke about open source again.